saxomoose/hortus-librorum/README.md

 ## Use of admin section

 - Admin section is accessible via `admin` route.
 Access requires prior login via `login` route.
 There is only one registered user (generated at seed not via `register` route) who is also the (only) admin.
 The credentials can be found at `database/factories/UserFactory.php` (to be changed in production).
 - Admin section is decomposed in three admin panels.
 In order to add a new summary, the admin should create the appropriate author(s) and tag(s) first and link them subsequently to the new summary.
-Summaries can have multiple authors and tags.
+Summaries can have many authors and tags (and vice versa).
 - The admin can also edit and delete existing summaries, authors and tags.

 ## License